Binary response model with many weak instruments: The Model

-Therefore, this study adopts a relatively intuitive and conservative strategy of regularizing the sample covariance of instruments.
-Our regularization scheme, which will be formally introduced in Section~\ref{sec:est}, is preferred to the foregoing variable selection procedures for a couple of reasons.
-Firstly, we do not need the sparsity condition, and, secondly, our approach is free from the aforementioned concern on the selection mistake.
-In addition, from a practical perspective, valid instruments are likely to be (nearly) weak, and if so, the consistency results of the variable selection procedures are no longer valid.
-On the other hand, it is shown that asymptotic properties of the estimators obtained by regularizing the covariance of instruments remain valid even in such a circumstance, see, e.g., \cite{Hausman2011}, \cite{Hansen2014}, and \cite{Carrasco2015a} to name a few.
-This regularization method has been widely employed especially in the context of linear models (see, e.g., \citealp{Carrasco2012}; \citealp{Hansen2014}; \citealp{Carrasco2015}), but its application to the binary response model has not been discussed yet.
+In this paper, we regularize the covariance of instruments.
+Our regularization scheme, formally introduced in Section~\ref{sec:est}, is preferred to the above-mentioned variable selection procedures for several reasons.
+Firstly, our approach does not need a sparsity condition, and secondly, is free from the aforementioned concern on selection mistakes.
+Moreover, in practice, valid instruments are likely to be (nearly) weak.
+In this case, it has been shown that the asymptotic properties of the estimators obtained by regularizing the covariance of instruments remain valid (e.g., \citealp{Hausman2011}; \citealp{Hansen2014}; \citealp{Carrasco2015a}), while the variable selection procedures no longer produce consistent estimation results.
+In contrast to the popularity of regularizing the covariance in linear models (\citealp{Carrasco2012}; \citealp{Hansen2014}; \citealp{Carrasco2015}), its application to binary response models has not been fully explored.